Probing many-body localization by excited-state VQE

 There are many promising directions for further studies.
 In the present work we have considered only one circuit ansatz.
 Other different PQC ansatz for excited-state VQE can also be systematically examined for potential benefits.
 The circuit ansatz with better expressiveness may characterize the highly excited states better, and the optimal ansatz can be automatically designed via techniques from quantum architecture search \cite{zhang_differentiable_2020, zhang_neural_2021}.
 We can also utilize post-processing enhancements \cite{zhang_variational_2021} which hopefully improve the performance of excited-state VQE.
 As our method is independent of the microscopic details of the model considered in this work, it can be straightforwardly extended to investigate other models which might host many-body localization transitions.
 Moreover, our method can hopefully investigate whether MBL phases can survive in higher dimensions in the future, once the quantum hardware can offer longer coherence time.

-~ \textbf{Acknowledgements:} We thank Zhou-Quan Wan for helpful discussions.
-This work is supported in part by the NSFC under Grant No. 11825404 (SXZ, SL, and HY), the CAS Strategic Priority Research Program under Grant No. XDB28000000 (HY), and Beijing Municipal Science and Technology Commission under Grant No. Z181100004218001 (HY).
+~ \textbf{Acknowledgements:} We thank Z.-Q. Wan for helpful discussions.
+This work is supported in part by the Beijing Natural Science Foundation under Grant No. Z180010 (H.Y.), the NSFC under Grant No. 11825404 (S.-X.Z., S.L., and H.Y.), the CAS Strategic Priority Research Program under Grant No. XDB28000000 (H.Y.), and Beijing Municipal Science and Technology Commission under Grant No.Z181100004218001 (H.Y.).

 \begin{widetext}